Nacurutu/es-theme-ARC-S-Theme-Remix---The-RA-CFW/README.md

 > - Paul S for his ARC theme for ES
 > - Arcanthur for his Sega CD Mini Theme
 > - Tech Toy Tinker Company for his THE RA CFW
+> - Jetum for merging all variations into one main theme.

  <br>